whiprandolph/bestseller/notes.md

+### Notes - Cindy call 7.26.25

+* internal vs external freedom
+* we don't have that external freedom.
+People who do call us all slaves.
+* you may have internal freedom, where you give your deepest love in each moment.
+But most also don't have internal freedom, where we learn to hold ourselves back, or just focus on ourselves and not think about others, or ignore injustice.
+* have choices, but not choices that matter
+* repeat definition of freedom throughout part 1 and part 2
+* despite external troubles, we can have internal freedom and courage to do what's right, and work with others to eventually build a society with that external freedom
+* becomes strand throughout -

+* even if you're wealthy you're insecure - you know if you lose your wealth, no one will give a shit about you.
+* everyone is insecure - even rich.
+Because if you lose it, you're f'd.
+* not just insecure about people not having your back, you're insecure about all the ways you could lose it.

+* internal freedom to give our deepest love, and external freedom to do it in a society that welcomes it

 ### Final Formatting Reminders
 * make sure chap 4 images, captions, and lead-ins are all on the same page
 * make sure all _ and * and ** become bold/underlined